Nail Psoriasis: Symptoms, Causes & Treatment

 Treatment options

-Treatment for nail psoriasis should be prescribed by a dermatologist.
-Treatment can vary based on the severity of symptoms, how many nails are affected, and the patient’s general health status.
+Treatment for nail psoriasis should be managed by a dermatologist, who will choose the best approach based on how many nails are involved, the person’s overall health, and how severe the symptoms are.

 2. Ointments